 Cheryl grew up in the Wesley (now Immanuel) United Church in Winnipeg.
 As a young adult, she moved away from the church, and spent many years exploring different spiritual paths and traditions.
 After years of searching, Cheryl has finally found her way back home to Christian community in both her personal and professional life, and looks forward to serving at CCS.

 Kimiko Karpoff is a diaconal minister, a communications professional and a graduate of the Centre.
 Kimiko lives on the beautiful west coast in New Westminster, BC.
 She has particular responsibility for CCS publications such as Common Threads and Tapestry, as well as other communication-y things.
 If you’ve got a great story idea or would love to share how you are imagining church differently, please drop her a line.

-In other parts of her life Kimiko is a writer, healer and photographer, and works part-time at Lynn Valley United Church in North Vancouver as the minister for faith formation.
+In other parts of her life Kimiko is a writer, healer and photographer.
 Check out her website at scatteredsacred.com.

 CCS Staff Vision Statement

 “Sharing a commitment to CCS, the staff will value and risk mutual encouragement, support, and deep reflection in a spirit of trust, laughter, and a sense of the sacred.”